sylc/release_up/README.md

     * premajor <name>   eg: 1.2.3 -> 1.2.4-name
 ```

-## Credits

-Big Credits to https://github.com/denosaurs.
-This project is a fork of
-https://github.com/denosaurs/release.
-However due to the lack of development on
-the original package, I have done some update.

 ## Plugins

-Release-me supports plugins. the current ones are
+Release-me supports plugins.
+The current ones are

 - [changelog](./plugin/changelog/mod.ts): Create a changelog
-- github: Create a release on Github
+- github: Create a draft release on Github
-- regex: Apply a regex on the Readme to update the version number
+- regex: Apply a regex on the Readme to update the version number following `@` to the new one
-- versionFile: Create a file with the new version
+- versionFile: Create a `version.json` file with the new version number

+They are currently all enabled, but this will change soon...

-To develop new plugins, refer to [./plugins.ts](/plugins.ts)
+To develop new plugins, refer to [./plugins.ts](/plugins.ts) api

 ## Secrets